We pray the Confiteor prayer at Mass. It is often required while preparing for Confirmation and when altar boys are learning to serve Mass.

 It is a prayer that asks for forgiveness and when it is said during the Mass it is said in Latin.
 Altar boys need to learn it in order to serve.
 It is the longest altar boy response.
 Once a boy learns it in Latin the hardest prayer is finished.
 It can be tricky to get the endings right; beware the second half in Latin!

 When saying the triple mea culpa one strikes his bosom three times in sorrow for his own fault in his past sins.
+"Mea culpa" is a famous term meaning "My fault".
+People use it outside praying, too.

 The "I confess" is easy to learn.
 Simply repeat it often.